RT-WDF/rt-wdf_lib/README.md

 The wdfRenderer is an offline audio renderer which processes .wav files through WDF trees and writes an output file rtwdf.wav into your home directory.

 ### Documentation:
-This folder contains documentation about the library.
+This folder contains the [API reference documentation](http://htmlpreview.github.io/?https://github.com/m-rest/rt-wdf/blob/master/Libs/rt-wdf/doc/html/index.html) of the RT-WDF library.

 ### Toolchain:
 Here is the place for the [JUCE framework](https://github.com/julianstorer/JUCE).